 Student led conferences are a game-changer.
 Now, more than ever, they are an important part of the educational experience for students with social distancing in place.
 You CAN still hold student led conferences this year no matter your situation – virtual, hybrid, or in-person.

 Virtual student led conferences still use all of the same components as traditional, in-person student led conferences.
 (To learn more about traditional student led conferences, read this post.)
 You will need to make some tweaks to make things work in a virtual setting.

 Use Google Forms™ to send parents the pre-conference questionnaire.
 You’ll get a nice, organized spreadsheet of the responses, making it easy to see who you haven’t heard from.
 If there are questions or concerns about things that can be addressed during the student led conference, you can include the data or information for parents on students’ conference forms.

 You will need to schedule a video or phone chat with parents to answer any questions they may have after the student led conference.
 Use an online scheduler, like SignUpGenius.com, to take the hassle out of getting all parents scheduled.

 With traditional student led conferences, the forms are a big part of what teachers need to prep.
 For a virtual student led conference, the forms become a digital portfolio.

-If you are using Google Classroom™, you can “assign” student led conference portfolios to students to distribute materials.
+If you use Google Classroom, you can “assign” student led conference portfolios to students to distribute materials.
 The tricky part of doing this virtually is getting the personalized data sheets (Conference Reports) to each student, which will need to be done separately or individually after distributing portfolios.